karanja-simon/blog/load-testing-apis-jmeter.md

 ##### Step 1: Acquiring the API access token

 > If your API has no Auth flow, you can skip this section.
 Let's deal with aquiring a token so we can consume our API.
 Our Fuel API provides a login interface on the */api/login* resource.
 All that is required is a valid email and a password and in return, we get ourselves an access token.
 On JMeter interface, right click on your test plan and *Add > Threads(Users) > Thread Group*.
 I will call this *Login Thread Group*.
-Leave everything as default.
+Leave everything else as default.

 ![Login Thread Group](/images/blog/jmeter/02.png)